will093/will093.github.io/_posts/2019-04-22-complete-guide-to-angular-libraries.md

 First, delete the existing `example-component-library` module, component and service files - we do not need these.

 Next we will add a component, a pipe and a directive.
-We will follow a pattern of adding one component per module - this will allow an application to import only the modules of the library which it is interested in, and then for all other modules to be tree shaken during the build process.
+We will follow a pattern of adding one component per module - this will allow a consuming application to import only the modules of the library which it is interested in, and then for all other modules to be tree shaken during the build process.
 I highly recommend doing this, as it will really make a difference to the size of your application bundles as the library grows.

 ```